simone-sanfratello/fastify-peekaboo/README.md

 type: `boolean`
 default: `true`
-add on response header `x-peekaboo` if response come from cache
+add on response header `x-peekaboo` and `x-peekaboo-hash` if response comes from cache

 ### Log